cybera/netbox-sidekick/docs/devices.md

 * Create an interface called "mgmt" and assign it an IP address used to connect to the device for API and SNMP communication.
 * Assign that IP address as the Primary IPv4 address of the device.

-* Import all detected interfaces of the device.
-* Import all detected IP Addresses of each interface.
+You can do this through the web interface, but this may be a little faster.

 To run this command, do the following:

 ```
 cd /opt/netbox/netbox
-python manage.py import_device --name "Main Router" --ip 192.168.1.1/24 --dry-run
+python manage.py configure_device --name "Main Router" --ip 192.168.1.1/24 --dry-run
-python manage.py import_device --name "Main Router" --ip 192.168.1.1/24
+python manage.py configure_device --name "Main Router" --ip 192.168.1.1/24
 ```

 The `--dry-run` argument will perform a dry run / no-op and report some of the actions that will happen.

 > Note: The code for this command can be found at
-> `netbox_sidekick/management/commands/import_device.py` if you need to
+> `netbox_sidekick/management/commands/configure_device.py` if you need to
 > customize it.

 # NICs